Managing Turnover: 3 Keys for Keeping Your People [Free E-Book]

 In their book, onboarding experts George Bradt and Mary Vonnegut identify three essential steps for doing this:

 - Accommodate.
 Give new employees everything they need to do their job well.
-For example, during their first days make sure they have the right tools, meet the people they’ll collaborate with, and learn the basics about workplace procedures.
+For example, during their first days make sure they have the right tools, meet the people they’ll collaborate with, and learn the basics about workplace procedures to ensure compliance.

 - Assimilate.
 Make sure new hires are told clearly and completely what their responsibilities are.
 Strange as it seems, this doesn’t always happen.
 Also, help them learn about your culture and how to fit in.
 It may help to ask another employee to be a buddy that the new person can turn to with questions.